clarelgibson/dash/README.md

 Full guidance on creating a new repository from a Github template can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 ## Customizing the README
-In your new repository, delete everything above the horizontal rule.
-Replace any text in curly braces `{}` with your own.
+In your new repository, delete `README.md`.
+Rename `sampleREADME.md` to `README.md`.
+Customize the new `README.md` file as required to fit your own project.
+Don't forget to customize the contact information at the bottom of the new `README.md` file.

 ## Customizing the documentation
 The project documentation folders are numbered `01` to `06`.
 Within each folder are templates that you can customize to support your data analysis, including the project's goals or the business use case, the intended stakeholders, key performance indicators (KPIs), data sources and assumptions, data preparation steps, exploratory data analysis, explanatory analysis, insights and optimizations.
 Access each folder in turn to customize the documentation to your project.